Saripkin takes plea deal, will do 17 years - The Panolian

 “Our investigators and the District Attorney’s Office did all that was possible to see him get sentenced and away from Panola County children, but I promise that we will continue to work on cases that might involve him,” Phelps said.

-Part of the plea bargain included clauses that prohibit him from filing any appeals and require him to serve the 17 years day-to-day with no possibility of early release.
+Part of the plea bargain included clauses that prohibit him from filing any appeals and require him to serve the 17 years day-for-day with no possibility of early release.
 Also, at the insistence of the Sheriff’s Office, any new allegations against Saripkin will continue to be investigated, and should cases be developed in the future the self-admitted pedophile remains subject to prosecution and more prison time if convicted.

 “If we have some other victims come forward and our investigation reveals that we have a new case we will go get him and bring him right back here to try for another sentence if that’s how it works out,” Phelps said.